KohlbacherLab/MultiLoc2/README.md

 Travis CI
 [![Build Status](https://travis-ci.org/KohlbacherLab/MultiLoc2.svg?branch=master)](https://travis-ci.org/KohlbacherLab/MultiLoc2)

-This repository mainly provides a containerized installation of MultiLoc2 as a webservice Just build the image and start the container using the script [start_container.sh](MultiLoc2/start_container.sh)
+This repository mainly provides a containerized installation of MultiLoc2 as a webservice.
+Just build the image and start the container using the script [start_container.sh](MultiLoc2/start_container.sh).
+Have a look into that script to learn how everything works and to make some changes.

 **Citing & Further Information**